-• Tierra del Sol Golf Course (Aruba; © 297/58-67800): Robert Trent Jones, Jr., has designed an 18-hole, par-71, 6,811-yard course that is one of the grandest in the southern Caribbean.
+Tierra del Sol Golf Course (Aruba; 297/58-67800): Robert Trent Jones, Jr., has designed an 18-hole, par-71, 6,811-yard course that is one of the grandest in the southern

+Caribbean.
 On the northwest coast of this arid, cactus-studded island, the course takes in Aruba's indigenous flora, including the divi-divi tree.
 See p.
-118.
+120.

-- Teeth of the Dog and The Links, both at Casa de Campo (Dominican Republic; © 809/523-3333, ext.
+Teeth of the Dog and The Links, both at Casa de Campo (Dominican Republic; © 809/523-3333, ext.
 3187): Teeth of the Dog is one of designer Pete Dye's masterpieces.

-Seven holes are set adjacent to the sea, whereas the other 11 are confoundedly labyrinthine.
+- Seven holes are set adjacent to the sea, whereas the other 11 are confoundedly labyrinthine.
 The resort also has a second golf course, The Links, which some claim is even more difficult.
 See p.
-271. - Golf de St-François (Guadeloupe; 590/88-41-87): Six of its 18 holes are ringed with water traps, the winds are devilishly unpredictable, and the

-- par is a sweat-inducing 71.
-This fearsome course displays the wit and skill of its designer, Robert Trent Jones, Sr. Most of the staff is multilingual, and because the course is owned by the local municipality, it's a lot less snobby than you might expect.
-See p.
-342. - The Tryall Club (Montego Bay, Jamaica; © 800/238-5290 in the U.S., or 876/956-5660): This is the finest golf course on an island known for its tricky breezes.
-The site occupied by The Tryall Club was once the home of one of Jamaica's best-known sugar plantations, the only remnant of which is a ruined waterwheel.
+274. - Golf de St-François (Guadeloupe; © 590/88-41-87): Six of its 18 holes are ringed with water traps, the winds are devilishly unpredictable, and the par is a sweat-inducing 71.
+This fear-some course displays the wit and skill of its designer, Robert Trent Jones, Sr. Most of the staff is multilingual, and because the course is owned by the local municipality, it's a lot less snobby than you might expect.
+See p 346. - The Tryall Club (Montego Bay, Jamaica; © 876/956-5660): This is the finest golf course on an island known for its tricky breezes.
+The site occupied by The Tryall Club was once the home of one of Jamaica's best-known sugar plantations, the only remnant of which is a ruined water-wheel.
 The promoters of Johnnie Walker Scotch, who know a lot about golfing, use this place for their most prestigious competition.
 In winter, the course is usually open only to guests of The Tryall Club.
 See p.
-363. - Wyndham Rose Hall Resort & Country Club (Rose Hill, Jamaica; © 800/996-3426 in the U.S., or 876/953-2650): This is one of the top five courses in the world, even though it faces tough competition in Montego Bay.
-The signature hole is 8, which doglegs onto a promontory and a green that thrusts about 183m (600 ft.) into the sea.
-The back nine,

-- however, is the most scenic and most challenging, rising into steep slopes and deep ravines on Mount Zion.
+375. - Cinnamon Hill Ocean Course (Rose Hall, Jamaica; © 866/831-1313): This is one of the top five courses in the world, even though it faces tough competition in Montego Bay.
+The signature hole is 8, which doglegs onto a promontory and a green that thrusts about 180m (600 ft.) into the sea.
+The back nine, however, are the most scenic and most challenging, rising into steep slopes and deep ravines on Mount Zion.
 See p.
-365. - Hyatt Dorado Beach Resort & Country Club (Puerto Rico; © 800/233-1234 in the U.S., or 787/796-1234): This resort maintains two golf courses, both set on what were originally citrus and coconut plantations and both designed by Robert Trent Jones, Sr. No one can agree on which of the two courses is the more interesting, but the elegance of both is breathtaking.
-See p.
-482. - Four Seasons Resort Nevis (Nevis: (2) 800/332-3442 in the U.S., 800/ 268-6282 in Canada, or 869/469-1111): We consider this our personal favorite in all of the Caribbean, and so do readers of Caribbean Travel & Life.
+375. - Four Seasons Resort Nevis (Nevis; (2) 869/469-1111): We consider this our personal favorite in all of the Caribbean, and so do readers of Caribbean Travel & Life.
 It was carved out of a coconut plantation and tropical rainforest in the 1980s, and its undulating beauty is virtually unequaled.
 Designed by Robert Trent Jones, Jr., the course begins at sea level, rises to a point midway up the slopes of Mount Nevis, and then slants gracefully back down near the beachfront clubhouse.
-Electric carts carry golfers through a labyrinth of wellgroomed paths, some of which skirt steep ravines.
+Electric carts carry golfers through a labyrinth of well-groomed paths, some of which skirt steep ravines.
 See p.
-551.
+555.